 - Power on the engraver.
 The machine will detect the rotary attachment and move the lens carriage over the center of the attachment.

 Rim-Drive Rotary Setup

 The wheels on the left are the drive wheels which spin the cylinder.
-The wheels on the right are for support.
-The right-side wheels are mounted on a scissor jack so they can be raised or lowered to level the top surface of your cylinder with the X-beam.
+The wheels on the right are for support, and can be raised or lowered to level the top surface of your cylinder with the X-beam.
 The scissor jack can be moved left and right to accommodate cylinders of different lengths.